 The only other rider to come close in recent years has been Calum Brown with an amazing 1:14.5 set in 2018.

-Albert Thorpe organised a 60th anniversary event in 1990, he had a host of past winners attending with Malcolm Elliott by then a top pro in Spain to present the prizes.
-That year there were 60 entries, this was the biggest disappointment of David Thorpe’s cycling life, he finished 2nd, loosing it by less than a second, with a 1:28.
+Albert Thorpe organised a 60th anniversary event in 1990, he had a host of past winners attending with Malcolm Elliott, by then a top pro in Spain to present the prizes.
+That year there were 60 entries, this was the biggest disappointment of David Thorpe’s cycling life, he finished 2nd, losing it by less than a second, with a 1:28.
 It would have been something for the organisers son to win the 60th anniversary event.
 As a consolation Rotherham Wheelers won the team prize.

 Ike Delbridge organised it for 25 years then Albert Thorpe ran the event for about 27 years, Albert then passed the event to his son David who continued to run the hillclimb for 14 more years.
-Ike was married Albert’s cousin so this event was in the Thorpe family for best part of 67 years.
+Ike was married Albert’s cousin, so this event was in the Thorpe family for best part of 67 years.
 Ike only ever missed 2 events and was one of the original riders at the first event.
 After finishing organising Ike took over commentary and the PA equipment.
 Ike also has every program since he started organising.
-David passed on the event to Marc Etches in 2008.
-Marc is the Club Secretary of Sheffrec CC and has grown the club from just 8 members to over 100 in 20 years.
-Marc is a British Cycling National Road Commissaire, Vice Chair of British Cycling Yorkshire, Chair of the White Rose Youth League and the event director of the Sheffield Grand Prix.
-Just for the record all four Monsal Hilclimb organisers have been previous riders before they organised the event.

 Harrison Sunny Bailey late 1930's